astagi/YMCA/README.md

 YMCA (You Make Cool Apps)
 =========================

-Makefile for building Android apps using Ant.
+Makefile for building and running Android apps using Ant.

-I made it cause I'm on vacation and I have just my (slow^33) netbook with me.
-Do you think I wanna run Eclipse on it? :)

 Requirements
 ------------